 Signature: Facsimile Signed

-Piece: “Don Quixote” also known as "Equestrian Portrait of the Count-Duke of Olivares".
+Title: “Don Quixote” also known as "Equestrian Portrait of the Count-Duke of Olivares".

 Technique: Offset Lithograph